When the text in your image needs to stand out more from the rest of the image elements, one of the easiest ways to do that is with a border.

 Our example below will use white text with a black border, which is the easiest-to-read combination of text color and border color in many situations.

 Find out how to circle something in Google Slides if you have been trying to add shapes to the slides in your presentations.

-How to Draw a Border Around Text in Photoshop CS5
+How to Stroke a Line Around Text in Photoshop CS5 (Guide with Pictures)

 Step 1: Open your image in Photoshop CS5.